nyu-software-engineering/course-materials/slides/build-tools.md

 --

-- maintains a repository of plug-ins for easy discovery and installation
+- maintains a repository of plug-ins for easy discovery and a _package manager_ to handle installing them

 ---

-template: popular-build-tools
+template: java-build-tools

 ## Maven (continued again)

-See [an example](https://knowledge.kitchen/Popular_system_build_tools#Examples) of a Maven pom.xml build file.
+See [an example](../files/build-tools/maven-example1.txt) of a Maven `pom.xml` build file.

 ---

-template: popular-build-tools
+template: java-build-tools

 ## Maven (continued again once more)